Sitefinity/amazon-s3-provider/README.md

 How to use the code:
 The easiest way to use a bookmarklet is to create a bookmark and set its URL to contain the script.

-In Firefox:
+**In Firefox:**

 1. Create an arbitrary bookmark (no matter to which page).
-2. Right-click the created bookmark and in the context menu select Properties.
+2. Right-click the created bookmark and in the context menu select *Properties*.
-3. In the Name field enter a title for the bookmarklet.
-E.g. "Create AmazonS3 Blob Storage Provider".
+3. In the *Name* field enter a title for the bookmarklet.
+E.g. **Create AmazonS3 Blob Storage Provider**.
-4. In the Location field paste the whole code listed below.
+4. In the *Location* field paste the whole code listed below.
-5. Click Save.
+5. Click *Save*.
 6. To use the bookmarklet, simply click it.

-In Google Chrome:
+**In Google Chrome:**

 1. Create an arbitrary bookmark (no matter to which page).
-2. Right-click the created bookmark and in the context menu select Edit...
+2. Right-click the created bookmark and in the context menu select *Edit...*
 3. In the Name field enter a title for the bookmarklet.
-E.g. "Create AmazonS3 Blob Storage Provider".
+E.g. **Create AmazonS3 Blob Storage Provider**.
-4. In the URL field paste the whole code listed below.
+4. In the *URL* field paste the whole code listed below.
-5. Click Save.
+5. Click *Save*.
 6. To use the bookmarklet, simply click it.

 Once you have the bookmarklet in place, click it anytime to get further instructions.
 After every step (creating the provider, navigating to the parameters, creating each parameter) you can click it again and you'll be prompted what to do next.

 What this bookmarklet can do for you when you click it:

-* Guide you where to start�
+* Guide you where to start
 * Instruct you on your next step
 * Help you fill data
 * And tell you what to do next